 The Y is made up of people of all ages and from every walk of life working side by side to strengthen communities.
-Together, we work to ensure that every individual-of any gender, income, faith, race, sexual orientation or cultural background-has the opportunity to live life to the fullest.
+Together, we work to ensure that every individual-of any gender, income, faith, race, sexual orientation, gender identity or expression or cultural background-has the opportunity to live life to the fullest.
 We share the values of caring, honesty, respect, responsibility and faith - everything we do stems from these.